Syncano/syncano-testing-examples/README.md

 }
 ```

-This will let us use `syncano` package to connect to dashboard, create test instance, and feed it with data.
+This will let us use `syncano` package to connect to the Syncano Dashboard, create a test Instance, and feed it with data.
-As we use API in Syncano for all operation and we have javascript libraries we can easily use them in our tests!
+As we use the API in Syncano for all the operations and we have a javascript libraries we can easily use them in our tests!

 Overlay plan how our tool will work is:

-- Connect to syncano account
+- Connect to Syncano account
-- Create test instance in our account
+- Create test Instance in our account
-- Create test script in our instance
+- Create test script in our Instance
-- Save our test instance information in js file
+- Save our test Instance information in a js file
-- Use our tool in test
+- Use our tool in the tests
 - Do a cleanup on our account after tests

-Let's get to the work, start by creating new folder named `scripts`, we will add all files there to keep repo organized.
+Let's get to work!
+We'll start by creating a new folder named `scripts`, we will add all the files there to keep the repo organized.

 First I'll show you how to create a simple connection script to `syncano` account, this will enable us to later feed our account with data.
-Let's create file named `createConnection.js` and paste this into it:
+Let's create file named `createConnection.js` and paste here this code:

 ```javascript
 import Syncano from 'syncano';